jrtick/15-466-f17-base1/README.md

 ## Reflection

-The texture atlas of the project worked very well!
+The texture atlas part of the project worked very well!
 There were no hiccups once I understood texture coordinates went from (0,0) in the bottom-left and (1,1) in the top-right.

 The hardest part of this project was making the recursive board data structure fully functional.
 But it was also the most fun!
 I feel like the solutions are much more elegant.

-If I had more time on this project, I would've picked a more complete font and created a more polished GUI, potentially highlighting on the board where the current tile could potentially be placed.
+If I had more time on this project, I would've picked a more complete font, centered the letters better on my texture atlas, and created a more polished GUI, potentially highlighting on the board where the current tile could potentially be placed.
 I like my data structures the way they currently are, though, so I wouldn't want to change much of anything already implemented.

-I actually wrote this design document, so I'd say it was pretty clear to me!
+I actually wrote this design document, so I'd say the instructions were pretty clear to me!

 # About Base1